 This ranking is dynamic, and the information will change as we receive updates from chains or learn of new menu options.

-This New England coffee chain doesn’t charge extra for nondairy milk and has multiple vegan options, which are clearly labeled on its menu.
-With the Balsamic Roasted Tofu and the Chickpea Salad Sandwich, those looking for vegan options are sure to find something to fill their bellies when they stop in for a caffeine fix.
+This New England coffee chain has multiple vegan options, which are clearly labeled on its menu.
+With the Hummus Sandwich, those looking for vegan options are sure to find something to fill their bellies when they stop in for a caffeine fix.

-Jack’s—a New York–based coffee chain—is 100 percent organic and offers a variety of nondairy milk options (including almond, oat, and macadamia), and all of its pastries are completely vegan.
+Jack’s—a New York–based coffee chain—is 100 percent organic and offers a variety of nondairy milk options (including almond and oat), and all of its pastries are completely vegan.
 There are many vegan options to choose from, including homemade biscuits, seasonal scones, a Banana Walnut Crumble Muffin, and an Apple Cider Donut.
-The chain plans to expand to 25 locations by 2022.

 Peet’s has long offered a variety of vegan milk options—including oat, almond, soy, and coconut.
 This U.S. chain also launched its Everything Plant-Based Sandwich nationwide after talks with PETA.
 The breakfast sandwich features a plant-based egg, a seasoned Beyond Meat sausage patty, and a slice of Violife cheddar cheese on a thin “everything” bagel.
 The chain also serves a variety of vegan pastries, which are clearly marked and vary by location.